 “MAT Program: A therapeutic martial arts program”.
 The program aims to:

-- Develop new skills for mind and body
+• Develop new skills for the mind and body

 This program is designed to be a stimulating, challenging and fun experience.
 It uses elements of traditional martial arts to link in with life skills.
 It is designed to help the young people regulate their thoughts, actions and behaviours.
 The program content will cover topics such as feeling good about self, making good choices, respect and responsibility, managing strong emotions, managing anger and conflict, social skills training and growing positive futures.
 The program does not teach participants how to fight; there is no instruction in street fighting or weapons techniques.